Fixed Tuition Program

 Students Exempt from Fixed Tuition

-The following categories of students are not eligible for the Fixed Tuition Program: continuing education students; students currently enrolled in a cooperative innovative high school/early college, consortium, or dual-enrollment program; second degree seeking students; readmits who are not granted an appeal; non-degree seeking students; UNC Online, World Language; non-resident students; and graduate and professional students.
+The following categories of students are not eligible for the Fixed Tuition Program: continuing education students; students currently enrolled in a cooperative innovative high school/early college, consortium, or dual-enrollment program; second degree seeking students; non-degree seeking students; UNC Online, World Language; non-resident students; and graduate and professional students.

 Student fees and tuition are not the same.
 UNC System students who remain continuously enrolled may see increases in fees.
 However, increases in student fees cannot exceed 3% per year.